louchesprocket/pgnutil/README.md

 * 	cbplayers: for Aquarium games only, and in conjunction with the "-cb" option (see [Time (Aquarium Only)](#time-aquarium-only), below), causes pgnutil to output the names of players whose clocks fell below the indicated time threshold
 * 	lowclockwhite: for Aquarium games only, causes pgnutil to output the lowest clock value for the white player (see [Time (Aquarium Only)](#time-aquarium-only), below)
 * 	lowclockblack: for Aquarium games only, causes pgnutil to output the lowest clock value for the black player (see [Time (Aquarium Only)](#time-aquarium-only), below)
+*   disagreepct: for engine games wherein the u.i. annotates expected responses, output the percentage of moves that disagree with an opponent's expectation
 * 	textsize: causes pgnutil to output the size (in characters) of the original game text

 Thus, the command: